AlexisAmand/Beer-Clicker/README.md

 I've finally decided to learn Unity !

 For fun, I started developing clicker with beers.
 It's just a cup you click on.

+Optimized for 1920 x 1080 resolution.

 # Screenshots